 • Increasing skills in the construction sector include training needs evaluation, development of training modules, on-site training, capacity building in the renovation sector through an Employment and Renovation Alliance, promoting and educating about better materials.
-Best practices in construction and sustainable renovation included in the competence centers of FOREM and IFAPME (including ConstruForm Hainaut and Liège).
+Good practices in construction and sustainable renovation included in the competence centers of FOREM and IFAPME (including Constructorm Hainaut and Liège).
 Since 2014, the Sustainable Construction Portal has provided professionals (entrepreneurs, architects, consultancy firms, producers and traders) with an internet tool that gathers validated information on innovative and sustainable techniques, materials and products and links with the Energy Portal.

-- Brussels-Capital: including cost-benefits analysis in terms of jobs, energy cost savings, health and emission reductions - Wallonia: an overview of available funding and the link to the respective measures. - Flanders: clarifying which of the 3 options has been chosen as the renovation strategy roadmap.
+- Brussels-Capital: including cost-benefits analysis in terms of jobs, energy cost savings, health and emission reductions. - Wallonia: an overview of available funding and the link to the respective measures. - Flanders: clarifying which of the 3 options has been chosen as the renovation strategy roadmap. - Overall: detailing the financing and implementation timeline of suggested measures.